 Pelion Mt in Greece

-Pelion Mt is also known for its traditions, legends, seductive myths and historical battles that took place in the Pelion region.
-Legendary creatures like the Centaurus, warriors and mythical heroes walked or lived in it.
+Pelion Mountain is also known for its traditions, legends, seductive myths and historical battles that took place in the Pelion region.
+Legendary creatures like the Centaurus, warriors, and mythical heroes walked or lived in it.

 Pelion is a four-season destination in Greece: You can enjoy amazing summer vacations on its western, eastern, and southern sides of the mountain.
 In winter, you can have thrilling skiing moments at its unique ski resort in Agriolefkes.